annisana12/learn-zustand-kanban-board/README.md

 ### What I Learned
 - Managing state in React using Zustand
-- Integrating Zustand with with local storage for state persistence
+- Integrating Zustand with local storage for state persistence
 - Unit testing Zustand store

 ### Fetures